makerinc/babel-plugin-jsx-metadata/README.md

-# Babel Plugin: DOM Editor
+# Babel Plugin: JSX Metadata

-A Babel plugin that adds DOM metadata for visual editing functionality.
-This plugin processes React JSX elements during compilation to inject data attributes that enable element selection and ownership tracking in visual editors.
+A Babel plugin that injects metadata into JSX elements for visual editor integration.
+This plugin processes JSX elements during compilation to inject data attributes that enable component tracking, authorship detection, and precise source location mapping in visual editing tools.

 ## Features